bips-hb/ConNIS/README.md

 #> 5          1         0.145
 ```

-Using the weight value with the minimal instability $w=0.6$ is applied
+Applying ConNIS again with the weight value that had the minimal
-with ConNIS.
-7 genes are declared essential:
+instability, i.e. `weight = 0.6`, 7 genes are declared essential:

 ``` r
 results_ConNIS <-